KonstantinosChatziantoniou/JuliaCUDA_GridKNN/README.md

 For the`C` implementation

                       run `make`
-                      run `./mainProgram N B` where N is the number of points (2^N) and B is the number of blocks per dimension (2^B,2^B,2^B)
+                      run `./mainProgram N B s` where N is the number of points (2^N) and B is the number of blocks per dimension (2^B,2^B,2^B) and s is the seed for the generation of random points.

-For the `jl.ipynb`, upload as a new Notebook to google colab and follow the instructions inside
+The c implementation saves the points and the results to csv, so they can be given as input to Julia, to benchmark on the same dataset and then check the results.

 ## Results
 Google colab: Tesla P4